Acute hemorrhagic conjunctivitis: Coxsackievirus A24 variant

 The Coxsackievirus is another member of the genus of viruses called Enterovirus and family of the viruses Picornaviridae.
 Its isolation host is human.
 It is an antigenic variant of the Coxsackievirus A24.
 It was studied independently for the first time in Singapore in 1970.

 Adenovirus 11

 Adenoviruses are a medium-sized variant that are nonenveloped, like Enterovirus 70.
 They have a double-stranded linear DNA genome.
 There are 57 variants of this virus, that each cause 5-10% of upper respiratory infections in humans.
 These viruses are some of the largest nonenveloped viruses in existence, and because of this, they can pass through the endosome without any necessary envelope fusion.

-Diagnosis

 Treatment

 There is no treatment currently available.
 The virus generally resolves itself within a five to seven day period.
 The use of steroids can actually cause a corneal microbial superinfection which then requires antimicrobial therapy to eliminate.